-JOSEPH MAGUIRE 1940 - 2020 - Obituary
+Joseph Maguire 1940 - 2020 - Obituary

 There will be no public visitation.

-A public funeral service will be held on Saturday, July 25, 2020 at 11 a.m. at Palestine United Methodist Cemetery, with the Rev. Kenneth Leonard officiating.
+A public funeral service will be held on Saturday, July 25, 2020 at 11:00 AM at Palestine United Methodist Cemetery, with Rev. Kenneth Leonard officiating.

 Masks are required at the cemetery.